Murder Is Easy: Plot summary

 Upon his return to England after his overseas job in the police, Luke Fitzwilliam shares a London-bound train carriage with Lavinia Pinkerton.
 She talks to him about her reason for travelling to Scotland Yard: she plans to report a serial killer in her village and tells him who was killed and who will next be killed – Amy Gibbs, Tommy Pierce, and Harry Carter have been killed; Dr John Humbleby will be the next victim.
 This woman reminds him of a favourite aunt, so he replies politely and recalls what she said.

 Luke reads of Miss Pinkerton's death the next day, and then of the death of Dr Humbleby, who has died of septicaemia.
-Luke will not let this rest, and he travels to the village, Wychwood under Ashe, where a cousin of his good friend connects him to his cousin Bridget Conway.
+Luke will not let this rest, and he travels to the village, Wychwood under Ashe, where his good friend connects him to his cousin Bridget Conway.

 Luke poses as an author researching material for a book on beliefs in witchcraft and superstition, as he investigates.
 He stays at the home of Gordon Ragg aka Lord Whitfield (Easterfield in the US edition), claiming to be a cousin of Bridget Conway, Whitfield's secretary and fiancée.
 He and Conway receive the assistance of Honoria Waynflete, a woman who, they believe, may know the person behind the deaths.
 He talks with villagers to learn the stories of the recent murders, including Mr Abbot, the solicitor who fired Tommy Pierce from his service; the Reverend Mr Wake, local rector; Mr Ellsworthy, an antique shop owner who appears to be mentally unstable; and Dr Thomas, Humbleby's younger partner.

 Most people in the village view the series of deaths as accidents, not murders.

 Luke believes Ellsworthy to be the killer because of his mental instability.
 Seeing Ellsworthy return home with blood on his hands at the summer solstice adds to this image.
 Later, Luke and Miss Waynflete witness Whitfield arguing with his chauffeur, Rivers, who had taken Whitfield's Rolls-Royce for a joyride.